filiph/filiphnet/src/text.md

 ## About this page

-This page is 100% JavaScript-free, and consist of only two resources: the HTML and the picture.
+This page consist of only two resources: the HTML and the picture.
 The 'appearing' effect is achieved using the CSS `keyframes` feature, and it is orchestrated by a compile-time Dart script accessible [here](https://gist.github.com/filiph/7f9d5ee0c2b81fae11dfc18d0b362a8f).